Multiple diverse virtual voice persona avatars with coral accents connected by flowing lines into a central AI processing element

 If you want the practical version of this, see: Testing Kits and Bundles.

-Getting started with virtual voices
+Getting started with audience perspectives

 In Chorus, you can: